 “Now in November I can see our years as a whole.
 This autumn is like both an end and a beginning to our lives, and those days which seemed confused with the blur of all things too near and too familiar are clear and strange now” (opening lines).

-At the beginning of the novel, the 57 year-old patriarch of the Haldmarne family is celebrating his birthday when Kerrin, the perennial wild-child, decides to demonstrate her newfound knife-throwing skills which causes a scuffle leading to the tragic death of the family dog.
-This is only the beginning of the family troubles.
-The drought hits the Midwest hard, drying up the land and preventing anything from growing.
-All the tenant farmers fall deeper into debt, and many start to leave.
-A nearby ranch-hand named Grant comes to work on the Haldmarne farm.
-Marget is quite taken with Grant, but he is actually smitten with Merle.
+At the beginning of the novel, Arnold Haldmarne, the 57 year-old financially strapped patriarch of the Haldmarne family, is celebrating his birthday when his daughter Kerrin, the perennial wild-child of the family, decides to demonstrate her newfound knife-throwing skills which causes a chaotic scuffle leading to the tragic death of the family dog.
+And this is only the beginning of the family troubles.
+Soon, a drought hits the Midwest, drying up the land and preventing anything from growing.
+All the tenant farmers fall deeper into debt, and many begin leaving the region.
+A nearby ranch-hand named Grant comes to work on the Haldmarne farm and Marget becomes quite smitten with Grant, but he is actually fond of her sister, Merle.

 Tragedy after tragedy continues to strike the Haldmarnes.
-Rain refuses to fall from the sky, the ground crumbles beneath them, a massive fire strikes, and their Mother falls severely ill due to burns on her body.
-She lies suffering in the house and shortly thereafter, as we begin to see starving people throughout the land, the elder daughter Kerrin commits suicide.
-Grant finds her in the barn with her wrist slit –and then Grant leaves, much to Marget’s sorrow.
-In the end Marget’s mother dies and the family is left alone.
+Rain refuses to fall from the sky, the ground crumbles beneath them, a massive fire strikes, and Marget’s mother, Willa, falls severely ill due to burns on her body.
+She lies suffering in the house and shortly thereafter, we see starving people begin to emerge throughout the dry, cracked land, and Kerrin commits suicide.
+Grant finds her body in the barn, her wrist slit.
+Shouldering the burden of such hopelessness, Grant decides to part ways with the Haldmarnes, much to Marget’s sorrow.
+In the end, Marget’s mother dies and the family is left alone in isolation.

-Josephine Winslow Johnson sure knows how to craft some beautiful and enduring prose, though it is perhaps masked by the barren wintry subject matter.
-It seems clear that the early Pulitzer Board had a penchant for selecting rather despondent books about struggling farmers, though they somehow missed Willa Cather’s best novels (only Willa Cather’s One Of Ours won the Pulitzer).
-Nevertheless I was fortunate enough to read a first edition copy of Now In November as it sat collecting dust at my local library, waiting for the next brave explorer to come along and venture through the Pulitzer Prize-winning novels.
+Josephine Winslow Johnson sure knows how to craft some beautifully enduring prose, even as it masks the barren, wintry subject matter of this book.
+It seems clear that the early Pulitzer Prizes had a penchant for selecting rather despondent books about struggling farmers, though they somehow missed Willa Cather’s best novels (only Willa Cather’s One Of Ours won the Pulitzer Prize —O Pioneers! was published a bit too early too be considered and my My Ántonia was neglected in 1919).
+Nevertheless, I was fortunate enough to read a first edition copy of Now In November as it sat collecting dust at my local library, waiting for the next brave explorer to come along and venture through the Pulitzer Prize-winners.

 “We left a world all wrong, confused, and shouting at itself, and came hereto one that was no less hard and no less ready to thwart a man or cast him out, but gave him something, at least, in return” (6-7).